Noise-Induced Hearing Loss: What You Need to Know

 The easiest way to avoid noise-induced hearing loss is to pay attention to noise levels wherever you go.
 Listening to levels below 85 decibels can help you preserve your hearing.

 If the sound is too loud, do not stay on it long enough to cause damage.
-When in doubt, you Hearing protection can be used at all times.
+When in doubt, your Hearing protection can be used at all times.

 Recommended Articles